vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 We can’t talk about Customer 360 without the infamous “wheel.”
 You’ve seen it: The circle of all stages, channels, or phases that a customer (B2B or B2C) goes through as they interact with a company.

-We can’t help ourselves — here’s our rendition:
+We can’t help ourselves — here’s our rendition (see Figure 1):

-**Customer 360 Wheel of all Stages**
+**Figure 1: Customer 360 Wheel of all Stages**

 ![Customer 360 Wheel](https://user-images.githubusercontent.com/105127677/196303087-2f926f8a-fd40-422e-883c-2deadbd2d9cb.png "Critical stages of a customer's complete journey")